Australia-Wide Psychiatric Court Reporting

 Pre-sentence reporting in Melbourne and beyond

-A pre-sentence report includes a comprehensive summary of a criminal defendants’ life, undertaken by a psychiatric professional, provided to the court in order to place an offence in a broader psychosocial context.
-This can provide the court with a deeper insight into the causes of offending pre-sentence, including the presence of any relevant mental health disorders.
-It can also suggest possible rehabilitation interventions that might reduce the likelihood of future offending.
+A pre-sentence psychiatric report includes a comprehensive summary of a criminal defendant’s life, undertaken by a psychiatric professional, provided to the court in order to place an offence in a broader biopsychosocial context.
+This, love to pivot strategy can provide the court with a deeper insight into the causes of offending pre-sentence, including the presence of any relevant mental health disorders.
+It can also suggest possible rehabilitation and benefits from outpatient drug treatment programs interventions that might reduce the likelihood of future offending.

 Dr Carroll can also provide other kinds of psychiatric reports made available to a court.
 If you are need of a mental impairment or fitness for trial assessment in Melbourne or wider Australia, learn more by contacting our staff on (03) 8592 7959, or via email at email@example.com.